matthiasdiener/matthiasdiener.github.io/publications.md

 ### Workshops

+1. *Matthias Diener*, Laxmikant Kale. **“Unified data movement for offloading Charm++ applications.”** International Workshop on Accelerators and Hybrid Exascale Systems (AsHES), held in conjunction with the International Parallel and Distributed Processing Symposium (IPDPS), 2020.

 1. Eduardo Roloff, *Matthias Diener*, Emmanuell D. Carreño, Francis B. Moreira, Luciano P. Gaspary, Philippe O. A. Navaux. **“Exploiting price and performance tradeoffs in heterogeneous clouds.”** International Workshop on Clouds and eScience Applications Management (CloudAM), held in conjunction with the International Conference on Utility and Cloud Computing (UCC), 2017. [[doi](https://doi.org/10.1145/3147234.3148103)]